kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ```

 ## Finishing Up
 We've now completed all the functionality for our game.
-Follow the remaining steps to add a bit more "juice" and improve the game experience.
+Below are some remaining steps to add a bit more "juice" and improve the game experience.
+Feel free to expand the gameplay with your own ideas.

 #### Background
 The default gray background is not very appealing, so let's change its color.
 One way to do this is to use a `ColorRect` node.
 Make it the first node under `Main` so that it will be drawn behind the other nodes. `ColorRect` only has one property: `Color`.
 Choose a color you like and drag the size of the `ColorRect` so that it covers the screen.